kyleweishaar/JIRA-postman/README.md

 git update-index --assume-unchanged src/globals/MS_env.json
 ```

-This should remove this specific file from the git index, so even when the file changes, git won't ask you to push.
+This should remove this specific file from the git index, so even when the file changes, git won't ask you to push it.

 ## Installation